 At UMCH Family Services we believe in providing the most effective, efficient care and treatment possible to best help those we serve.
 We are committed to utilizing the most professionally respected, proven techniques and philosophies available.
 To that end, we utilize current evidence-based and promising practices.
-We are committed to the NMT and TLC treatment models, which are trained throughout all areas of our agency and incorporated in all we do.
+We are committed to the NMT and TF-CBT treatment models, which are trained throughout all areas of our agency and incorporated in all we do.

 The ChildTrauma Academy acknowledges that UMCH Family Services has completed NMT Training Certification through the Phase I level.
-For more information on NMT Training Certification and the NMT Assessment Process, click here.

 Our treatment rationale